Photographic developer: Fixing

+Sensitometry

 The time over which development takes place, and the type of developer, affect the relationship between the density of silver in the developed image and the quantity of light.
 This study is called sensitometry and was pioneered by F Hurter & V C Driffield in the late 19th century.

 Colour development

+There are two types of colour film: negative film, which produces a non-viewable colour negative which can then be used to produce viewable colour prints, and reversal film, which produces transparencies (slides) with correct colours that can be projected.

-In colour and chromogenic black-and-white photography, a similar development process is used except that the reduction of silver simultaneously oxidizes the paraphenylene colour developing agent which then takes part in the production of dye-stuffs in the emulsion by reacting with the appropriate couplers.
-There are three distinct processes used here.
-The C-41 process is used for almost all colour negative films and in this process dye couplers in the emulsion react with the oxidized colour developing agent in the developer solution to generate the visible dyes.
+Colour photographic development reduces silver as in black-and-white development, but the reduction of silver also simultaneously oxidizes the paraphenylene colour developing agent which then takes part in the production of dye-stuffs in the emulsion by reacting with the appropriate couplers.
+Three distinct processes are used for different types of colour film.

+Negative film development

+The C-41 process is used for almost all colour negative films; in this process dye couplers in the emulsion react with the oxidized colour developing agent in the developer solution to generate the visible dyes.
 An almost identical process is then used to produce colour prints from films.
 The developing agents used are derivates of paraphenylene diamine.

 In colour negative films, there are 3 types of dye couplers.
 There are the normal cyan, magenta and yellow dye forming couplers, but also there is a magenta coloured cyan masking coupler and a yellow coloured magenta masking coupler.
 These form respectively normal cyan dye, and magenta dye, but form an orange positive mask to correct colour.
 In addition, there is a third type of coupler called a DIR (Developer Inhibitor Release) coupler.
 This coupler releases a powerful inhibitor during dye formation, which affects edge effects and causes effects between layers to enhance overall image quality.